Yelp/yelp-android/README.md

 call.enqueue(callback);
 ```

-You can cancel asynchronous requests by simply call cancel() on the Call objects.
+You can cancel asynchronous requests by simply call `cancel()` on `Call` objects.
+It is important to cancel your calls
+while your `Activity` is being destroyed to avoid memory leak.
 ```
 Call<Business> call = yelpAPI.getBusiness(businessId);
-call.enqueue(businessCallback);
+call.enqueue(callback);

-// The activity is destroyed and the call should be canceled. call.cancel();
+// Activity is being destroyed and the call should be canceled. call.cancel();
 ```